 LVT 2015 r Philippe Michelas did his wine studies in Burgundy, then returned to work vineyards in St-Jean-de-Muzols in 1998.
 He has since expanded into Viognier (2003) for a vin de pays, Cornas from 2005 and Crozes-Hermitage red from 2010.
 The Saint-Joseph white is called Cessieux, and there are two Saint-Joseph reds, a Tradition and a superior wine called Les Goutelles, which comes from Vion, just north of Tournon.
 The 2015 Les Goutelles was a ****(*) STGT wine when tasted from the cask at one year old.
 The couple also have holiday lets, Gîtes.

-LVT 2015 r 2015 wh A long-established family domaine in the prime southern Saint-Joseph village of Mauves.
+LVT 2016 r 2015 wh A long-established family domaine in the prime southern Saint-Joseph village of Mauves.
 An important address.
 The vneyards are spread across good sites.
 The red wines move along a scale from the simple, young vine straight Saint-Joseph through older Syrah and on to an overt new oak, older vine cuvée called Sensonne.
 The Paradis St-Pierre is a personal favourite, since it mixes well fruit, tannin and vintage style.
 The whites are sound, with the Paradis blanc capable of evolving well over 12+ years in the vintages with good acidity levels.
 The 2015 red Saint-Josephs were all sound wines, the Olivaie, Paradis St-Pierre and Sensonne all **** wines when tasted from cask.
 The 2016s are very good, led by the cavalier ****(*) Le Paradis St Pierre and by the rich, deep ****(*) La Sensonne, up to handling its all new oak raising.

-LVT 2015 r 2016 wh A domaine whose early 2000s progress seems to have rather stalled.
+LVT 2016 r 2016 wh A domaine whose early 2000s progress seems to have rather stalled.
 The best red is the Nuelles Vieilles Vignes St Jo, which was a **** wine in 2015 (cask sample).
 It has been joined by a 2,000 bottle Saint-Joseph red called Mêverie, also from Chavanay, which was **** in 2015 (cask sample), and the 2016 a very weighty ***(*) wine.
 The wines are genuine and reflect a traditional approach.
 The Condrieu L'Amaraze is acceptable, often **(*), and its oaking has been cut back.
 The old vines Condrieu, M de Martial wcan be very good, with plenty of body, a true representation of 40 year old Viognier.
 The 2015 white Saint-Joseph, new name Charmen, was a **** wine.

-LVT 2015 wh 2015 r Céline took over the domaine in 2003, their first wine in bottle having been in 2002.
+LVT 2015 wh 2016 r Céline took over the domaine in 2003, their first wine in bottle having been in 2002.
 This is an old apple, cherry and pear with vines domaine.
 Saint-Joseph red and Condrieu, the latter from very young Viognier.
 Quality has been raised in the mid-2010s.
-The Saint-Joseph red is a traditional wine suited to country foods, while the all oak raised (18 months) site-specific Côte Granits Saint-Joseph red (1968 Syrah) was a **** wine in 2015 when tasted from cask
+The Saint-Joseph red is a traditional wine suited to country foods, while the all oak [50% new, 18 months] site-specific Côte Granits Saint-Joseph red (1968 Syrah) was a **** wine in 2015 when tasted from cask

 LVT 2014 r 2011 wh An organic domaine, with a prime old Syrah vineyard at Saint-Joseph, which is sold as Sainte-Épine, along with a regular Saint-Joseph.
 There is low sulphur use during vinification, and the wines benefit from decanting before drinking.
 The Vin de pays collection is interesting, the Gamay Souteronne suited to aperitif.
 The serious white Vin de Pays/Vin de France (notably the Gamay Souteronne) exceeds its category, and is usually best drunk with food.